 Resiliency-Based Spiritual Support: A Preventative Approach was designed to empower a minister's spiritual resiliency practices.
 These practices allow him/her to courageously navigate the seasons of ministry and bounce back from stressful experiences.
 The six-week curriculum intervention for clinical pastoral education participants involved control and intervention groups.
 It focused on five spiritual resiliency themes (community, hope, sound of the genuine, meditation, stewardship) and related spiritual resiliency practices.
 Research methods included quantitative and qualitative instruments.
 Post-training evaluation scores evidenced participants were empowered by a greater understanding of the biblical/theological foundations and exploration of practices.
 Participants did recommend spiritual resiliency training for clergy.

 Gross, Michael, "Resiliency-Based Spiritual Support: A Preventative Approach Empowering Spiritual Resiliency in Clinical Pastoral Education Students at Duke University Hospital, Durham, North Carolina" (2015).
-Divinity Projects.
-Paper 24.
+Doctor of Ministry Projects.
+24.